 We take the time to understand the reason for the MBO to ensure that the acquisition agreement protects the management team’s subscription, and the target company’s future value.
 If the value is not protected, then the management team may find the target company unable to meet future commitments, e.g. earn out payments, or loan repayments to senior or secondary lenders.

 It is not uncommon for private investors to insist on various protections.
+The protections will be set out in the articles and or the shareholders’/investment agreements.
 We will tell you what is reasonable based on our experience of previous transactions.

 It is fairly common for the new MBO team to put in place equity incentives for the key staff.
 At the stage of planning the equity structure for NewCo a provision can be made for a pool of shares to be made available for employee share plans.
+EMI options will be the most popular but there are other choices if EMI is not suitable.
 We can deal with this for you.